 - Decreased sense of smell

-- Septal hematoma–blood clot in the nasal passage that requires draining
+- Septal hematoma–a blood clot in the nasal passage that requires draining

 - Septal perforation–undesired opening in the septum